nimchimpski/visualkeras/README.md

 Now works with Pillow 10.1.0

 Graph view does not work, yet.
-Nor have I done any testing with Functional models.
+-nor have I done any testing with Functional models.
+I have removed:
+-example models
+-scripts to generate models
+-example images

 Now defaults to Dense layers having a width proportional to num neurons, which seems to work better than using the z axis if there are many layers.
 Convolution layers default to reflecting the num filters in their depth.